raiden-network/raiden-service-bundle/README.md

 ### Other

 - A domain (or subdomain) for exclusive use by this server
-- No other than this software should be used in production on this server
+- No other software should be used in production on this server

 ## Installation